learn-co-students/dsc-1-02-15-measures-of-dispersion-summary-online-ds-ft-100118/README.md

 * Describe the significance of calculating measures of dispersion for continuous data
 * Understand the formula and intuition behind mean absolute deviation, standard deviation and variance
-* Understand the formula and intuition behind quantiles/quartiles and deciles
+* Understand the formula and intuition behind quantiles/quartiles and percentiles
 * Understand and interpret Interquartile distances with box plots